 In the video below, CMU School of Design Faculty member Dr. Dan Lockton argues that design often discourages rather than encourages behaviour change.

 Nudgestock 2: Dr. Dan Lockton: Designing with people in behaviour change

-This page contains additional resources for the Social Practice Theory discussion session.
+This page contains additional resources for the Social Practice Theory & Social Psychology discussion session.

 The first video is of Dr. Stanley Blue from Bristol University explaining what a social practice is and why studying how changes occur is important.
 The second video shows Elizabeth Shove of Lancaster University, UK discussing the relationship of Social Practice Theory to Design.